 Types of Slalom skates

 Freestyle slalom skates do not have any rear brakes.
-They have a shorter frame for easier controlling and sharp movement.
+They have a shorter frame for easier control and sharp movement.
 And the parts of the skates are easily shifting and changeable.

 b) Speed Slalom: These offer almost the same features of regular freestyle slalom.
 Other than the flat and same sized wheel alignment and heel braking facility.
 These skates have a bit bigger wheels which generate much speed.